About the Journal

 Focus and Scope

-The Latin American Journal of Content & Language Integrated Learning (LACLIL) is a no-fee, open-access, peer-reviewed journal focused on CLIL (Content and Language Integrated Learning), multilingualism, multilingual education, languages for special purposes, interculturality, and CALL (computer-assisted language learning) throughout Latin America and around the world aimed at teachers, researchers, and educational administrators who are interested in researching, implementing, or improving language-learning approaches, techniques, materials, and policies.
+The Latin American Journal of Content & Language Integrated Learning (LACLIL) is a no-fee, open-access, peer-reviewed journal focused on CLIL (Content and Language Integrated Learning), as well as bilingual/multilingual education, languages for special purposes, and intercultural communicative competences throughout Latin America and around the world aimed at teachers, researchers, and educational administrators who are interested in researching, implementing, or improving language-learning approaches, techniques, materials, and policies.

-LACLIL welcomes article submissions from researchers whose work is inspired in or stems from instructional practices implemented in language-learning subjects or subjects taught in or through an additional language.
-Articles, commentaries, and reviews on (but not necessarily limited to) the following areas are welcomed:
+LACLIL welcomes article submissions from researchers whose work is inspired by or stems from the use of additional languages in content-learning contexts or the learning of content through additional languages.
+Articles, commentaries, and reviews concerning the following areas are welcomed:

 - educational approaches in which additional languages are used for the learning and teaching of both content and language (CLIL).